We are SFRS … You are SFRS

 You MUST be aged 18 years or over (at date of application), meet the required medical and physical fitness standards and be able to demonstrate key qualities such as exceptional team working, communication & problem-solving skills.

-Our recruitment programme has been reduced to take account of COVID government guidelines and it is inevitable that candidates will experience delays in being progressed.
+Our recruitment programme has been reduced to take account of COVID government guidelines and it is inevitable that candidates will experience delays in being progressed in line with our vacancy profile.

-We ask you to remain patient and would request that you do not contact the Resourcing Team to check on your application, as they are unable to respond to the volume of enquiries being received.
+We ask you to remain patient and would request that you do not contact the Resourcing Team to check on the status of your application, as they are unable to respond to the volume of enquiries being received.

 Please be assured that we will provide updates and contact you as and when we are ready to progress your application.